-The tabby cat is one of the most popular cats in the world, and their gorgeous coats can have various colors and patterns.
-They’re often affectionate and friendly, and they are not expensive to purchase.
-If you have a tabby cat and want to learn interesting facts about it, keep reading while we list 23 fascinating facts about tabby cats.
+The tabby cat is one of the most popular coat patterns in cats, inherited from their ancestor, the African wild cat, scientific name Felis silvestris lybica, also referred to as the Near Eastern wildcat.
+These cats still live in North Africa and parts of asia.
+If you have a tabby cat and want to learn interesting facts about them, keep reading while we list 11 fascinating facts about tabby cats.

-Tabby cats are available in several colors: black, white, red, brown, lavender, blue, cream, fawn, chocolate, sable, and many more.
+Tabby cats’ coats come in several colors: brown, gray, orange, red, fawn, sable, and many more.

 Tabby cats can have many patterns on their body, and some have spots.
-These spots can be bright, causing the cat to have a leopard-like appearance or be nearly invisible.
-Some cat breeds with tabby coats and unique spots include the Bengal, Egyptian Maw, Ocicat, Savannah, and Exotic Shorthair.
+These spots can be of various light and dark patterns, causing the cat to have a leopard-like appearance or be nearly invisible.
+Some cat breeds with tabby coats and unique spots include the Bengal, Egyptian Mau, Ocicat, Savannah, and Exotic Shorthair.

-The Mackeral pattern tabby cat, as the name suggests, is a pattern that resembles fish bones with a long stripe down their back from shoulder to tail and a series of vertical stripes down the sides.
-This pattern is pervasive in most breeds that present the tabby pattern.
+The mackerel pattern tabby cat, as the name suggests, is a pattern that resembles fish bones with a long stripe down their back from shoulder to tail and a series of vertical stripes down the sides.
+This pattern is pervasive in most breeds that present the tabby pattern, and all the tabby patterns started with mackerel.

 Patched tabby cats have large patches of color that follow no uniform pattern.
 The spots can be different on one side than the other, and any breed with the tabby pattern can have patches, so it is pretty common.